 Aside from the brief examples mentioned above, some other examples of punitive damages could be:

-When you seek legal assistance from a Phoenix personal injury attorney, then your attorney will thoroughly review your case and work to determine what types of compensation it will be appropriate to seek.
+When you seek legal assistance from a Phoenix injury attorney, then your attorney will thoroughly review your case and work to determine what types of compensation it will be appropriate to seek.
 In most cases, an attorney will work with financial and medical experts to calculate economic losses such as medical expenses, lost wages, and other out-of-pocket expenses.
-An attorney will also work to calculate non-economic expenses for a person’s mental anguish, anxiety, pain and suffering, fear, and other emotional and psychological harm caused by the injury.
+A personal injury attorney will also work to calculate non-economic expenses for a person’s mental anguish, anxiety, pain and suffering, fear, and other emotional and psychological harm caused by the injury.

 Upon completely evaluating the facts of the case, an attorney will make a decision as to whether or not they should seek punitive damages.
 Because it can be difficult to get a jury to award these damages, the circumstances will need to be particularly egregious.